ARTS-Laboratory/Wireless-Geophone/README.md

 # Wireless-Geophone-
-A Open Source wireless geophone design built in parallel with SPECIES
+An Open Source wireless geophone design built in parallel with SPECIES